 But, you are constantly at the mercy of the weather.
 If, like now, it constantly rains, you can’t really do much which may also cause you to either have to workout at home or not do anything at all.
 Exercising outdoors also means you have to deal with the traffic, both human and vehicular.
 Not too much of a big deal but sometimes, these aspects can serve to distract our routine more than anything else.

 So which is better?

 At the end of the day, there isn’t one option that is better than the other.
 It all lies with the choice you make and are comfortable with.
 While jogging may be a better sport to do outdoors, other forms of exercise like Zumba can easily be done at home.
-You burn practically the same amount of calories (as long as you don’t turn on the air-conditioner while you are at it), and feel good about yourself after any of the exercises.
+You burn practically the same amount of calories (as long as you don’t turn on the best portable air conditioner for your home while you are at it), and feel good about yourself after any of the exercises.
 What matters most is that you keep moving wherever you are!